Apptorium/alfred-desktop-composer/README.md

 [Alfred](https://www.alfredapp.com) is a powerful app that looks like Spotlight but has far more features.
 Besides searching, it offers hotkeys, keywords, text expansions and more.
-It can be easily integrated with other apps and now it's integrated with SideNotes, as well.

 This workflow lets you quickly switch or create profiles in Desktop Composer — right from Alfred.